FinTech

 What is Payment Gateway in short?

 First of all, let us tell you the basics of Payment Gateways.
-From the previous article, we know that a payment gateway is a must-have solution for online businesses that perform highly secure online transactions.
+The most important thing to know about payment gateway development is that it's a must-have solution for online businesses that perform highly secure online transactions.
 Payment gateways can accept debit or credit cards, cryptocurrency, e-Wallets, and many other payment methods that make them universal and user-centered.
 The most popular examples of payment gateways are PayPal, Stripe, Apple Pay, and Amazon Pay.

 In the picture below, you can see how payment gateways actually work: